Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Heliophysics: unification, coupling, exploration

-With the same measure of confidence we may assert that most of these stars possess magnetic fields; that these magnetic fields create hot outer atmospheres, or coronae, that drive magnetized winds from their stars; and that these variable plasma winds blow past the orbiting planets, distorting their individual magnetospheres, and push outward against the surrounding interstellar medium.
+\indexit{plasma|seealso{definition}} With \indexit{Sun|seealso{star}}the same measure of confidence we may assert that most of these stars possess magnetic fields; that these magnetic fields create hot outer atmospheres, or coronae, that drive magnetized winds from their stars; and that these variable plasma winds blow past the orbiting planets, distorting their individual magnetospheres, and push outward against the surrounding interstellar medium.
 Where the ram pressure of the stellar wind becomes comparable to the surrounding pressure (gas, magnetic, and cosmic ray) of the interstellar medium, a bow shock forms.
-This serves to mark the farthest extent of the mechanical impact of the star on its surrounding environment: a sphere of influence, so to speak. \regfootnote{See Table~\ref{fig:glossary} for definitions of the most common descriptors used for domains in, or phenomena related to, heliophysics.
-For a more extensive glossary of terms used in this volume, see, for example \href{https://hesperia.gsfc.nasa.gov/sftheory/glossary.htm}{this} NASA site; for a glossary of terms related to space weather, see \href{https://www.swpc.noaa.gov/content/space-weather-glossary}{this} NOAA site.}
+This serves to mark the farthest extent of the mechanical impact of the star on its surrounding environment: a sphere of influence, so to speak. \regfootnote{See Tables~\ref{fig:glossary} and~\ref{fig:glossaryb} for definitions of the most common descriptors used for domains in, or phenomena related to, heliophysics.
+For a more extensive \indexit{glossary}glossary of terms used in this volume, see, for example \href{https://hesperia.gsfc.nasa.gov/sftheory/glossary.htm}{https://hesperia.gsfc.nasa.gov/sftheory/glossary.htm}; for a glossary of terms related to space weather, see \href{https://www.swpc.noaa.gov/content/space-weather-glossary}{https://www.swpc.noaa.gov/content/space-weather-glossary}.}\activity{{\em Look up:} Review the vocabulary in Tables~\ref{fig:glossary} and~\ref{fig:glossaryb}.
+Choose a term (or, if you want, more than one) that you are not familiar with and look up more information on it.
+In your own words, write an expanded definition for that term in a few sentences. \mylabel{act:yourdefinition}}

 Our Sun has and does all of these things, and we refer to the sphere of influence carved out by the solar wind as our heliosphere.
 It is not really spherical and it varies in extent with solar activity.
 But in broad terms we may safely think of it as extending about 100 times further from the Sun than the Earth's orbit.
 We have yet to agree on the name for such spheres of influence around the other stars (for which astrospheres has been proposed), but there can be little doubt that such environments are as commonplace as the many points of light we see strewn across the sky on a dark and cloudless night.''